No passwords, no registration, no paywalls, no popups, no AI

 A. Hi, Ali.

 In my rather limited experience in that area, this is usually caused by poor contact.
-Thus the item initially gets little or no anodizing thickness, then when the voltage goes high, it breaks through whatever resistance was on the contact surfaces and exposes thinly anodized or non-anodized parts to 45-50 V and large currents, which immediately causes burning.
+What happens with poor contact is that the item initially gets little or even no anodizing thickness, then as the voltage goes higher, it breaks through whatever resistance was on the contact surfaces; the thinly anodized or non-anodized parts subjected to 45-50 V causes large currents, which immediately causes burning.

 Regards,